• Disease Overview

 Individuals with later onset forms of ASMD can develop symptoms from infancy to adulthood.
 Sometimes, these forms are collectively referred to as Niemann-Pick disease type B; they are, generally, milder than Niemann-Pick disease type A (infantile form).
 Individuals with mild forms can live until late adulthood and some may go undiagnosed until well into adulthood.
 Niemann-Pick disease type B is associated with systemic disease that can vary widely in severity and extent.

 Hepatosplenomegaly is a common initial symptom and can range from mild to massive enlargement.
-Progressive enlargement of the spleen can cause low levels of platelets and white blood cells.
+Progressive enlargement of the spleen can cause low levels of white blood cells and platelets.
 White blood cells help to fight infection and a reduced number of these cells can leave an affected individual susceptible to infection.
 Platelets are specialized blood cells that allow the body to form clots to stop bleeding.
 A reduced number of platelets, known as thrombocytopenia, can lead to episodes of prolonged bleeding.
 Abdominal pain can result from enlargement of the liver and spleen.
 An enlarged spleen is at risk of rupturing, potentially resulting in life threatening bleeding into the abdominal cavity.

 Some degree of liver disease is present in most individuals with type B disease.
 The majority have abnormal liver blood tests and some scarring in the liver.
-The scarring can range from mild without symptoms, to frank cirrhosis and liver failure.
+The scarring can range from mild without symptoms, to severe cirrhosis and liver failure.

 Some affected individuals experience a gradual deterioration in lung function.
 For some individuals, lung involvement may be mild with no noticeable symptoms.
 Some individuals may develop difficulty breathing upon exertion (dyspnea).
 Other individuals may experience continued deterioration in breathing (respiratory) function with severe limitations in activity levels and oxygen dependence.
 Recurrent pneumonia may occur.